botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Routing-based SSRF](images/Routing-based-SSRF.png)

->**Note:** Once access gained access to internal server admin portal, the form require POST request, so we convert the GET request to POST as below.
+>**Note:** Once access gained to the internal server admin portal, the response indicate the form requires a POST request and CSRF token, so we convert the GET request to POST as below.

 ```html
 POST /admin/delete HTTP/1.1